-1. With the use of timer, the sportsman has at the most 40 seconds at his disposal for the execution of one stroke.
-The time is measured from the moment where the referee has put back the pins and/or the balls on their places or from the moment where the balls stand still after the previous stroke.
+- 1. The sportsman has at the most 40 seconds at his disposal for the execution of one stroke.
+The time is measured from the moment where the referee has put back the pins and/or the balls on their places or from the moment where the balls stand still after the previous stroke. - 2.
 In case that during these 40 seconds the player has not executed his stroke he is charged 2 penalty points which are credited to the opponent.
 From this moment on he has still a final period of 20 seconds in order to execute his stroke.
-In case that the stroke is not executed during this second period the player is again charged 2 penalty points which are credited to the opponent.
+In case that the stroke is not executed during this second period the player is again charger 2 penalty points which are credited to the opponent.
 In this situation the player does not have any right anymore to execute his stroke and the opponent takes on the game with a "free ball".